Committees & Activities

 Name Tag Chairman: COL Patrick J. Keane, USA Ret

 The purpose of this committee is to supply name tags for members who wish to update, renew or add to their current name tags.

 Any member of the Military Officers Association of America Cape Canaveral Chapter, Inc may purchase name tags.

 Name tags may be ordered at the Thursday Morning Breakfast Meeting or at the Monthly Luncheon.

-Name tags must be paid in advance at a cost of ten dollars ($10.00).
+Name tags must be paid in advance at a cost of fifteen dollars ($15.00).
 Name tags may be picked up at the Chapter's Thursday Meeting or the Tuesday luncheon meeting.
 Name tags will NOT be delivered or mailed.
 Name tags are normally available within 14 days after ordering.
-Name tags NOT picked up within 90 days will be discarded.

 The purpose of a Commissary and Exchange Committee is to be a liaison between the Chapter and the individual in charge of the Commissary and Exchange.
 We ask that the Chapter be updated on changes in the stores such as pricing, new items, sales, Military star card uses, etc. This information is presented at the TMBC meetings.
 When new information is received a report will be written for The Intercom.
 The contact persons are called now and then to let them know we are still interested.
 Members also know they can use the “Exchange Buddy List”.
 By signing up at the Exchange office they will receive a special advertising brochure on all upcoming sales and promotions.

 The chairman attends the Exchange Advisory Council quarterly meetings where MOAACC requests and suggestions are presented to the Advisory Council.

 Chapter members support the community in several ways.
 Opportunities abound for those who wish to serve.